yousef-yy4u/yousef-yy4u/README.md

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
 - 🎓 &nbsp; Studying Computer Science at the University of Guelph.
-- 💼 &nbsp; Working as a Business Development Associate at VirtuBox InfoTech Private Limited.
+- 💼 &nbsp; Working as a Freelancer for web development.
 - 🌱 &nbsp; Learning more about Data Analytics, Machine Learning and Game Development.
-- ✍️ &nbsp; Pursuing Graphic Design and Blog Writing as hobbies/side hustles.
+- ✍️ &nbsp; Pursuing Digital Marketing and Ecommerce as hobbies/side hustles.

 <h3> 🛠 &nbsp;Tech Stack</h3>